vegetarian mexican food

 Pre-Cooking Prep

-- Marinate mushrooms in classic adobo marinade for at least 30 minutes
+3. Marinate the mushrooms in the traditional marinade made from adobo for at least 30 mins

 Cooking Method

-- Heat cast iron skillet over high heat until smoking
+1. The cast iron skillet is heated over high heat until it is smoking

-- Cook mushrooms in batches (don’t overcrowd) for 3-4 minutes per side
+3. Cook the mushrooms in groups (don’t overload) for a minimum of 3-4 minutes per portion.

-- Add peppers and onions, cook until slightly softened but still crisp
+4. Add the onions and peppers and cook until softened but still crisp.

 Doneness Check

-Mushrooms should be browned with caramelized edges; vegetables should be tender-crisp
+Mushrooms should be cooked with edges that have been caramelized; vegetables should be cooked to a tender-crisp

 Assembly

-- Accompany with guacamole, pico de gallo, and lime wedges
+2. Serve with pico de gallo, lime wedges

 3. Sweet Potato and Black Bean Enchiladas